World Photo Day?

 “Photography is a powerful method of communication that we can use to uplift, inspire and initiate change in our world.
 A picture is worth a thousand words and those words can be in any of the 6,500 languages on planet earth”. – Korske Ara – Founder, World Photo Day

 How did we decide when we should host World Photo Day?

 The Daguerreotype wasn’t in fact, the first permanent photographic image.
 In 1826, Nicèphore Nièpce captured the earliest known permanent photograph called ‘View from the Window at Le Gras’ using a process called Heliography.

 August 19th, 1839 was chosen as the date for World Photo Day based on the following historical merits:

 – The Daguerreotype as the first practical photographic process.

 – The purchase and release of the patent by the French government.

-Today, millions of people around the world are reached by our efforts to celebrate photography and thousands of photographers are getting involved through independent community events, competitions and promotions.
+Today, our efforts to celebrate photography reach millions of people around the world, and thousands of photographers are getting involved through independent community events, competitions, and promotions.

 Join us to celebrate photography and become part of the World Photo Day story.